ICE 2

 The ICE 2 is the second series of German high-speed trains and one of six in the Intercity-Express family since 1995.
-The ICE 2 (half-) trains are even closer to a conventional push–pull train than the ICE 1, because each train consists of only one locomotive (Class 402, called powerhead), six passenger cars (Classes 805 to 807) and a cab car (Class 808).
+Unlike the ICE 1, The ICE 2 trains are push–pull trains because each train consists of only one power car (Class 402, called powerhead), six passenger cars (Classes 805 to 807) and a cab car (Class 808).
 The maximum speed is 280 km/h, but this is limited to 250 km/h when the cab car is leading the train and even further down to 160 km/h when two units are coupled at the powerheads due to the forces on the overhead line by their respective pantographs.

 History

 On September 25, 2014, Mitsubishi Electric Corp. of Japan announced that it had received a contract from DB to supply new IGBT (insulated-gate bipolar transistor) power modules to replace the old GTO (Gate turn-off thyristor) power modules in the drives of 46 ICE 2 trainsets.
 Mitsubishi said that the modern smaller and lighter IGBT power modules will reduce power consumption and extend the life of the ICE 2 trains.
 The contract for $22 million was expected to be completed by 2019.

 While it was still planned in 2022 that all 44 ICE 2 multiple units would still be in service in 2029, Deutsche Bahn announced in 2024 to gradually phase out all ICE 2 trainsets by 2027.